Bananattack/ggsound/README.md

 - 128 sound effects

 # Credits:
+* Andrew G. Crowell - Modifications to the GGSound driver to add optional VRC6 expansion support.
 * MotZilla - For testing a very early version of the engine.
 * zxdplay - For using GGSound in his excellent game, StarKeeper.
 * jsr - For enabling me to work with the FamiTracker code and